Aim and Scope

 Requirements for Different Types of Articles

-Original articles: Should contain a structured abstract (350 words maximum), 3-5 keywords, introduction, materials and methods, results, discussion, conclusion, acknowledgement (if applicable), and references sections, and tables and figures.
-The length should not exceed 3000-3500 words excluding the references, abstract, figures and tables.
+Original articles: Should contain a structured abstract (350 words maximum), 3-5 keywords, introduction, materials and methods, results, discussion, conclusion, acknowledgment (if applicable), and references sections, and tables and figures.
+The length should not exceed 3000-3500 words excluding the references, abstract, figures, and tables.
 15-40 references should be stated for original articles.

 -Narrative reviews- Should contain at least 60 references.
 Abstract should be non-structured.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.